Reading Time: 4 minutes

 Vocabulary

-Words are probably the most essential building blocks of writing.
-One such set of words that come in useful in writing tasks comprises antonyms and synonyms.
-When attempting an assignment or a report, keep a thesaurus handy to choose from a variety of options that suit a context.
+Words are the most essential building blocks of writing.
+One such set of words valid in writing tasks comprises antonyms and synonyms.
+When attempting an assignment or a report, keep a thesaurus handy to choose from various options that suit a context.
 Learning words that are commonly confused will also be beneficial to build our vocabulary.

 • Collocation

-The ability to use English effectively involves an awareness of a distinctive feature of the language known as collocation.
-Collocation is that behaviour of the language by which two or more words go together, in speech or writing.
+Using English effectively involves an awareness of a distinctive language feature called collocation.
+Collocation is the behaviour of the language by which two or more words go together in speech or writing.

 Functional and Creative Writing

 Writing can be put into functional or creative use.
-Letters or emails, notices, memoranda, circulars, applications, Curriculum Vitaes and most academic writings are functional in the matter.
+Letters, emails, notices, memoranda, circulars, applications, Curriculum Vitaes, and most academic writings are functional.
 Creative writing is a personal communication of your thoughts and emotions with the reader.
 When creative writing takes an artistic form, it shows the unique imagination of the writer.

-If the purpose of most functional writing is to inform, educate, explore or analyse, creative writing exists for its own sake, with a wistful hope of communicating emotion, imagination and the human experience with the discerning reader.
+Suppose most functional writing aims to inform, educate, explore or analyse.
+In that case, creative writing exists for its own sake, with a wistful hope of communicating emotion, imagination and the human experience with the discerning reader.
 In academic writing, the ability to write creatively becomes useful in narrative and descriptive texts.

-As we advance, the gap between formal and informal writing seems to narrow down.
-All writing is, in a sense, considered creative.
-The advent of social media heralded the arrival of micro versions of creativity.
-As English strives to become simpler and utilitarian as a global language of communication, blogging and tweeting have also evolved as popular forms of creative writing.
+As we advance, the gap between formal and informal writing narrows down.
+All writing is considered creative.
+The advent of social media heralded the arrival of micro versions of creativity as English strives to become more straightforward and valuable as a global language of communication; blogging and tweeting have also evolved as popular forms of creative writing.

-Despite the differences in style, format and language at its core, the processes and tools of any kind of writing essentially remain the same.
-The process of writing is incomplete without revisions and a vigilant round of editing to remove errors in content, grammar and usage.
+Despite the differences in style, format and language at its core, the processes and tools of any writing essentially remain the same.
+Writing is incomplete without revisions and a vigilant round of editing to remove content, grammar and usage errors.

 Previous articleA Delightful Hodgepodge